Perun108/my_notes_and_settings/Vim/vim.md

 `:g/<search pattern>/s/<old>/<new>` (e.g. to change `is` to `are` on lines containing `there`: `:g/there/s/is/are`)

+`:%s/old/new/g` - replace all old with new throughout file
+`:%s/old/new/gc` - replace all old with new throughout file with confirmations

 ## Surroundings in Vim

 ### Copy text inside surrounding characters